cvghivebrain/Sonic1sq/README.md

 * Monitor icons load only as needed, allowing for up to 256 unique monitor types (with a maximum of 8 loaded at any one time).
 * Each title card has its own PLC, so only letters that are used need to be loaded.
 Title cards are automatically centered by the __autocard__ macro.
 Title card mappings are also automated, and can use sprite mappings more efficiently by joining two letters together as a single sprite.

+## Bugfixes
+* Spikes no longer kill Sonic immediately after losing rings.
+Add $80 to the subtype to restore the original lethal behaviour.

 # Credits
 * [flamewing](https://github.com/flamewing) for [mdcomp](https://github.com/flamewing/mdcomp).
 * [vladikcomper](https://github.com/vladikcomper) for the advanced error handler.